Drownbywind/Aliu-Themes/README.md

-# Aliucord themes
+# Aliucord kotlin themes

-A list of themes made for Aliucord Android Discord client from wind
+A list of legacy themes made for Aliucord Android Discord kotlin client by wind

 ## No Transperancy Themes